Change pharmacy ownership (not involving relocation)

 Contact usFor any queries, please email details of your enquiry to [email protected] or call PBS Approved Suppliers on 1800 316 389.

-Contact Services Australia (formerly the Department of Human Services)Service Australia will continue to oversee patient eligibility and PBS claim payments.
+Contact Services Australia (formerly the Department of Human Services)Service Australia oversees patient eligibility and PBS claim payments, and sets up online claiming.

-- To check patient eligibility or script authority queries – please phone 132 290
+To check patient eligibility or script authority queries – please call 132 290.

 Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).